kevinavila/kairos/README.md

-## Current list of bugs and features yet to be implemented:
+## Current list of bugs and unfinished features:
 ##### Bugs
 * Color of current month in year view
 * Color of un-selectable future months in year view